MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/02 Reference Notes/Omnivore/2024-04/How to use font-face in CSS - CSS-Tricks.md

   og:image: https://i.imgur.com/LmCg5HX.png
 ---

-## How to use font-face in CSS - CSS-Tricks
+## About

 #Omnivore

 [Read on Omnivore](https://omnivore.app/me/https-css-tricks-com-snippets-css-using-font-face-in-css-18eb82d077c)
 [Read Original](https://css-tricks.com/snippets/css/using-font-face-in-css/)

+An explanation on how to use font-face to utilise custom fonts in web pages

+_This page is powered by [Omnivore](https://omnivore.app) ‐ you can read more about how I use Omnivore here: [[Omnivore - Saving Articles for Citations in Obsidian]]._

 ### Highlights